 Ultimately... another great trip!

-The deal was... a block of inexpensive nights at a Hilton Resort in exchange for a couple hours at the end being informed by a sales staff about the advantages of buying a membership in a time share plan.
+The deal was... a block of inexpensive nights at a Hilton Resort in exchange for a couple hours' pitch toward sales of a time-share plan.
 Notice our eyes rolling with sighs of bemusement... even as that amusement began five days before... this hotel had many parts which were rather Disney-esque.
 One story suggested one of designers was connected with Disney.

 Such might introduce the amusement to which I allude in this post's title...

-I didn't think humorously so much about being lassoed into a reservation at a Hilton... after all, Otto (Stephen's father) left a pile of Hilton Honor Points to Helen (Stephen's mother) -- plus other family members to whom she made gifts of them...we all traveled for several trips.
-Another of the blessings she shared!
+I didn't think humorously so much about being lassoed into a reservation at a Hilton...
+After all, Otto (Stephen's father) left a pile of Hilton Honor Points to Helen (Stephen's mother) -- plus other family members to whom she made gifts of them...We all traveled for several trips.
+Another of the many blessings she shared!

-This was a campus of various opportunities to play, from the bit of true beach into a series of coves, islands & smaller swimming & water play, like paddle boards & boats; numerous buildings for dining, events & conventions strung along the coastal property.
+This Hilton Waikolea Beach was a campus of various opportunities to play, from the bit of true beach into a series of coves, islands & smaller swimming & water play pools, offering paddle boards & boats; numerous buildings for dining, events & conventions strung along the coastal property.

 Of course, there was a golf course along the perimeter!